Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 &&&&&

-Kernels support several other concepts: they have parameters, can be configured, serialized and have an externalstate object.
+Kernels support several other concepts.
+They have parameters, can be configured, serialized and have an external state object.

 ===============================   ===============================================================================
 Method                            Description
 ===============================   ===============================================================================
-``numberOfParameters``            The number of parameters which can be optimized.
-``parameterVector``               Returns the current parameters of the model.
-``setParameterVector``            Sets the new parameter vector.
-``configure``                     Configures the model.
-Options depend on the specific model.
-``createState``                   Returns a newly created State object holding the state to be stored in eval.
+``numberOfParameters``            The number of parameters which can be optimized ``parameterVector``               Returns the current parameters of the model ``setParameterVector``            Sets the new parameter vector ``configure``                     Configures the model.
+Options depend on the specific model ``createState``                   Returns a newly created State object holding the state to be stored in eval
 ===============================   ===============================================================================